ScottBurger/going_rogue_podcast/_posts/2023-10-11-what-is-a-roguelike.md

 * 13:30 - One-sentence summaries of roguelike genre definitions
 * 15:30 - What is the original 1980 Rogue, the first games like Rogue, the Berlin Interpretation
 * 30:00 - What are rogue-lites?
 2008's Spelunky, Binding of Isaac, and Rogue Legacy
+* 49:32 - Are "-lite" games less hardcore?
+Does metaprogression matter?
 * 56:42 - How roguelike is this game?

 ---